code4lib/c4l18-keynote-statement/README.md

 * Geoff Harder
 * Lisa Schiff
 * Elliott Shore
+* J. Matthew Huculak

-*Additional signatures are welcome.
+Additional signatures are welcome.
 To sign, please open a pull request or issue at the
 [GitHub repository](https://github.com/code4lib/c4l18-keynote-statement)
 or ask in the Code4Lib Slack or IRC channel.*